DevikaMule/DevikaMule/README.md

   I'm a <b>final-year B.Tech student in Information Technology with Honors in Cybersecurity</b> at <b>AISSMS Institute of Information Technology, Pune</b>, maintaining a strong academic record of <b>9.29 CGPA</b>.
 </p>
 <p>
-  I enjoy engineering end-to-end software solutions that solve real-world problems while diving deep into the intersection of <b>software engineering, application security, and AI/ML</b>.
+  I enjoy engineering end-to-end software solutions that solve real-world problems while diving deep into the intersection of <b>software engineering, application security and AI/ML</b>.
 </p>

 <table>